 As you’d expect from Sonos, it sounds fantastic, helped along by the Move’s Auto Trueplay functionality.
 This learns a little about the environment it's playing in and adjusts the sound to make sure it’s sounding its best.

 It’s on the pricey side compared to some other wireless speakers but its performance more than justifies it – particularly if you’re looking to set up a multi-room system in your home.

 Looking for something smaller and cheaper?
-The Sonos Roam has just recently been announced, and costs £159.
+The Sonos Roam could do the trick.

 Anker Nebula Mars II projector